Table of contents

 Facebook disclosed its plans to invest over ten billion in funds to help create significant progress toward an unexplored (iteration) of the internet.

-The platform integrates the rich features of Webex meetings and calling; with the functionality of immersive 3D holograms.
+The platform integrates the rich features of Webex meetings and calling with the functionality of immersive 3D holograms.

 It plans to tackle the problem with its photorealistic, real-time, holographic experience for any method that includes remote or many remote employees.
 Taking a cue from its research, which suggests in Cisco’s Hybrid Work Index – 64% of employees said that they would resign their job if they did not have the option to work remotely.

 With technological origins in the early 20th century, Virtual reality is not new, yet its applications are still in infancy.
 We are only at the surface of virtual reality, and its most significant applications have likely not been developed yet.
-While some have stated that there is a sort of technological contest between AR and VR, implying only one will emerge as dominant, it appears probably that both will play roles in navigating the future of enterprise and entertainment.
+While 64% have stated that there is a sort of technological contest between AR and VR, implying only one will emerge as dominant, it appears probably that both will play roles in navigating the future of enterprise and entertainment.

 Tags: Virtual Reality, VR